avaneev/a5hash/README.md

 follow same multi-lag auto-correlation statistics as uniformly-random numbers (see the `count_indep()` function below).

+Although the state variables are approximately uniform, a bit independence test between the input `UseSeed` and subsequent `Seed1` and `Seed2` (after multiplication) reveals that up to 6 bits of either state variable can be predicted by the `UseSeed`, though not simultaneously.
+At the same time, a differential analysis indicates that average bit difference (avalanche) between the `UseSeed`-`Seed1` and `UseSeed`-`Seed2` pairs is 50.0%.
+However, since the `UseSeed` is unknown, this imperfect bit independence only reveals an imperfect dispersion from the multiplication of independent variables, which is to be expected.

 ## Blinding Multiplication

 "Blinding multiplication" (BM) is a common issue in almost all fast hash functions based on NxN bit multiplication involving 2\*N bit input per iteration.
-BM happens when one of the input values coincides with hash function's current state or constants, and yields a zero result.
+BM happens when one of the input values coincides with the hash function's current state or constants, and yields a zero result.
 While each such hash function tries to handle BM, in general it is impossible to completely "fix" BM without reducing hash function's performance.